-Online bullying is when children or teenagers use the web, or mobile phones or any other technology to threaten, tease or embarrass another young person.
+Online bullying is when children or teenagers use the internet, phones or any other technology to threaten, tease or embarrass another young person.

-Often bullies set up a website or group on a social media website like Facebook and then ask other people to join in and comment about a person or images of them.
+Bullies could also set up a website or group and then ask other people to join in and comment about a person or pictures of them.

-But it can also include things like emailing someone a virus on purpose, posting personal information where it shouldn't be or calling them names when playing a game together online.
+Other things that they might do include emailing someone a virus on purpose, posting personal information where it shouldn't be or calling someone names when playing a game together online.

 Bullies on the web can't cause physical pain, but because of the way we now live our lives - with mobile phones and lots of internet use - they can be very hard to avoid.

-Changing your username may also help and don't give out personal details such as your mobile number, address or email online.
+Changing your username may also help and you should never give out personal details - such as your mobile number, address or email - online.

 Protect your password too to keep your files and information safe.